kinghos/UniNotes/Part IA/Object-Oriented Programming/Lecture 5.md

 Can still be useful - but risky

 Java does not allow classes to have multiple parents, but multiple interfaces can be implemented.
 This means there cannot be name clashes

+Java has functionality for default methods in interfaces.
+This came about because of a need to expand the language without breaking backwards compatibility.
+By adding default methods in interfaces, the classes that implement it will not break as they can simply use the default method.

+Resolution rules:
+- Classes always win
+- Otherwise subinterfaces win.
+The method with the same signature in the most specific interface is selected
+- If the choice is still ambiguous the class inheriting must override the method and be explicit